preco21/nxzr-helper/README.md

 ### Step 2.
 Setting up the distro

-To make the distro to support Bluetooth stuffs, run:
+This will perform the necessary setup and cleanup for the registered distribution so that it is ready to be extracted.

 ```powershell
 .\agent\setup-distro.ps1
 ```

-## Step 3.
+### Step 3.
 Extracting the final `.tar` archive

 ```powershell
 .\agent\extract-tar.ps1